rmorshea/jotting/docs/source/sections/quickstart.rst

     |       | returned: <Response [200]>
     |       | duration: 0.879 seconds

-But if we need more information than this we can also use `book.write`:
+If we want more than what `book.mark` gives us we can also use `book.write`:

 .. code-block:: python